pivotal/docs-tap/intellij-extension/getting-started.hbs.md

 To create a `workload.yaml` file by using code snippets:

-1. Right-click on the IntelliJ project explorer and then click **New**.
+1. Right-click the IntelliJ project explorer and then click **New**.
 2. Select the Tanzu workload.
 3. Add the filename `workload`.
 4. Fill in the template.